The Crypto Glossary

 Rug Pull

 A scam where the developers of a project artificially inflate the price, then sell all their coins and disappear with the investors' money.
-The project becomes worthless afterward.
+The project then becomes worthless.

 Satoshi (Sat)